syncfusion-content/asp.netwebforms-docs/aspnet/UploadBox/Restricting-uploading-files-based-on-its-extension.md

 Files are filtered before they are uploaded.
 You can select the files to be filtered by using the Browse button.
 The ExtensionAllow property allows upload of the selected extensions only.
 You can give multiple extensions by using comma (,).
 The data type is string.

-> Note: Prepend dot (.) symbol with extension like “.pdf”.
+N> Prepend dot (.) symbol with extension like “.pdf”.

 The following steps explain the configuration of the ExtensionAllow property in the UploadBox.